Legislation & Programs

 Canada

 Some species in the NWT are legally listed under the federal Species at Risk Act (SARA), legislation for the protection of species at risk in Canada.
-After receiving COSEWIC's assessment and consulting with the appropriate Minister(s) and the wildlife management boards, the Minister of Environment Canada makes a recommendation to the Governor in Council and the decision is made on whether or not to add species to the list of species at risk (Schedule 1) on the Species at Risk Act, or to refer the matter back to COSEWIC for further information or consideration.
+After receiving COSEWIC's assessment and consulting with the appropriate Minister(s) and the wildlife management boards, the responsible federal Minister makes a recommendation to the Governor in Council and the decision is made on whether or not to add species to the list of species at risk (Schedule 1) on the Species at Risk Act, or to refer the matter back to COSEWIC for further information or consideration.
 For more information on SARA, visit the federal Species at Risk Public Registry.